At English Academy Varna you can register for the following exam sessions in 2019:

 You can register for the IELTS exam at English Academy.
 Please bring with you your ID card/passport and a proof of a bank transfer, complete.
 If you are unable to come you can send a person with your notarised written agreement and with a copy of your ID card/passport to register you.

-The fee for the test for 2017 is 385 BGN, for 2018 - 395 BGN.
+The fee for the test for 2019 is 405 BGN.
 Fees must be paid by bank transfer to British Council bank account:

 CITIBANK, 2 Maria Luiza Blvd., Sofia